Installing#

 For instructions on how to obtain the Iris project source from GitHub see Making Your own Copy (fork) of Iris and Set up Your Fork for instructions.

-Once conda is installed, you can install Iris using conda and then activate it.
+Once conda is installed, you can create a development environment for Iris using conda and then activate it.
 The example commands below assume you are in the root directory of your local copy of Iris:

 conda activate iris-dev